HelpBot Assistant

 Step 1: Place the ej2.min.js script and the required theme CSS files in the wwwroot folder of the ASP.NET Core application.

-Step 2: Reference the local script and style files in the <head> of _Layout.cshtml, replacing CDN links with local paths.
+Step 2: Reference the local script and style files in the <head> of _Layout.cshtml, replacing CDN links with local file paths.

 <head>